VisWang/scatterplots-dataset/README.md

 A dataset for studying the effect of data size and pattern salience on general users' comprehension of visualization, especially the efficiency and accuracy of intermediate-level scatterplot tasks.

 ## File Structure
-- `./preliminary material`: This folder contains all visualization examples (18 subtypes) we collected for the preliminary study.

-- `./preliminary material`: This folder contains all materials for the formal experiment, which includes:
+- `./formal experiment material`: This folder contains all materials for the formal experiment, which includes:

   - `./preliminary material/paticipant_answers`: This folder includes the answers of all 54 participants in the experiment.